 The study additionally found a shortage of nontechnical skills that are imperative for success in big data.
 The three biggest of these are in the areas of decision analysis, process improvement, and strategic thinking and execution.

-For insights on big data hiring trends in IT, please visit the Robert Half Technology blog.
+For insights on big data hiring trends in IT, please visit the Robert Half Technology page.

 The push to find talent outside the finance team